adler-sudo/adler-sudo/README.md

 [![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/james-palmer-adler)

-### About me
+### About

-I am a bioinformatics data scientist on a mission to eliminate cancer as we know it.
-I use machine learning and statistical techniques to extract meaningful insights from complex datasets in pursuit of improving the lives of people and patients.
+James Adler is a bioinformatics data scientist on a mission to eliminate cancer as we know it.
+He use machine learning and statistical techniques to extract meaningful insights from complex datasets in pursuit of improving the lives of people and patients.

 [![James' github stats](https://github-readme-stats.vercel.app/api?username=adler-sudo&count_private=true&show_icons=true&theme=dark&hide_rank=false)](https://github.com/anuraghazra/github-readme-stats)